What Is Founder Mode, Really?

 It’s important to understand that each of our modes is not a different "alter ego" we’re tapping into.
 When you change your mode, you aren’t switching identities or putting on a mask.
 I don’t buy into that.
 Why?
 Because an alter ego is a false front — it's inauthentic.
 Modes, on the other hand, are real.
 They’re facets of who we are.
 Our modes are part of our authentic selves, and it’s up to us to be sure we’re focused and intentional when in each mode.

-Sometimes, this caused frustration and confusion during the committee meetings if my perspective changed based on the discussion.
+Sometimes, this caused frustration and confusion during the investment committee meeting if my perspective changed based on the discussion.
 This process just wasn’t working for me.

-I ended up writing a memo saying that when people came to me, they needed to tell me what hat I should be wearing, and — this is the “big lesson” — they needed to know I was only going to wear one type of hat during the meeting.
+I ended up writing a memo saying that when people come to me, they need to tell me what hat I should be wearing, and — this is the “big lesson” — they need to know I'm only going to wear one type of hat during the meeting.
 So... did they want me to be a coach and help structure the deal?
 Did they want me to help them understand the risk and reward of a company’s business model?
 Or did they want me to judge the deal?

 By becoming singularly modal in these conversations, I not only reclaimed 15–20% of my time but also used the time we did have more effectively because I knew what mode I was supposed to be in.
 Not to mention the increased productivity of everyone involved.
 As goes the leader, so goes the rest of the organization.